w5xd/NyeVikingPowerMonitor/README.md

 Arduino sketch puts the CPU into power down sleep mode, which consumes less than 100 micro Amps (uA).
-Even a very modest battery, a single AAA alkaline cell, will last through over 1000 hours of standby.
+Even a very modest battery, a single AAA alkaline cell, will last for over 1000 hours of standby.
 The IC maintains a steady 5VDC power supply for the monitor as the battery loses voltage until the battery can no longer maintain about 1V at the LTC3525, at which point the IC shuts down.
-There is no off switch, and similarly, it hardly needs one.
+There is no off switch.
+It doesn't need one.

 The maximum number of AA or AAA cells in a battery for the LTC8525 part is <b>three</b>.
 This limit is necessary in order to stay below its 6VDC absolute maximum battery voltage input for the LTC8525.
-The OEM meter from Nye Viking housed 4 AA NiCads.
-Its battery holder can be used, but one of the cells <b>must be replaced</b> with a dummy AA battery to stay within the ratings.
-The NiCads can be used (if they still work after all these years! but, again, only <i>three</i> of them) and they'll have to be recharged outside the meter.
+The OEM meter from Nye Viking houses 4 AA NiCads.
+That battery holder can be used, but one of the cells <b>must be replaced</b> with a dummy AA battery to stay within the ratings.
+The original NiCads can be used (if they still work after all these years! but, again, only <i>three</i> of them) and they'll have to be recharged outside the meter.

 The seamless battery power switchover is implemented by Q5, Q6, and Q7.
-The first two are complimentary MOSFETs, P-channel and N-channel, respectively, in a push-pull arrangement with both gates driven from the back panel DC input jack voltage.
+The first two are complimentary MOSFETs, P-channel and N-channel, respectively, in a push-pull arrangement with their gates driven from the back panel DC input jack voltage.
 Their drain pins control the
 DC-to-DC converter's shutdown input.
 When that back panel jack is not powered, the gates are at ground voltage, which turns on the P channel, Q5, (its source pin as at the battery voltage, which, of course, must be present to run the device on battery power) while the N channel, Q6, is off.
-This is the battery power state of the switch.
+That is the battery power state of the solid state switch.
 Apply power to the back panel jack (which will get Q6's gate above its threshold turn-on voltage) and it turns on the N-channel while turning the P-channel off.
 The drains of both Q5 & Q6 drive the SHDN input of the DC-to-DC converter, which turns it on in the former case of battery power, or off for external DC power.
-The 4.7K resistor limits the drain currents in the case (which should never happen anyway) of both Q5 and Q6 turning on simultaneously.
+The 4.7K resistor limits the drain currents in the case (which should never happen) of both Q5 and Q6 turning on simultaneously.

-The LM7805 regulator's 5V output terminal would pull 30mA or more in battery power mode if connected directly, but the Q7 "ideal diode" implementation connects the LM7805 output only when DC power is present on the back panel.
-External DC input pulls Q7's gate more than its gate threshold above the 5V regulated power (i.e. about 7V input turns on Q7 for its gate threshold specified at about 2V.)
+The Q7 "ideal diode" implementation connects the LM7805 output only when DC power is present on the back panel, because an inactive LM7805 draws about 30mA when 5VDC is connected to its output.
+External
+DC input pulls Q7's gate more than its gate threshold above the 5V regulated power (i.e.
+~7V input turns Q7 on as
+its gate threshold specification is about 2V.)
 The LTC3525 does not need a disconnect as its SHDN input accomplishes that function.

 Acheiving the less-than-100uA standby current is dependent on the details of how the FT232H serial breakout is set up, as detailed in the following section.
-And the SJ1 solder jumper on the Arduino Pro Mini must be separated.
+Also, the SJ1 solder jumper on the Arduino Pro Mini must be separated.

 <p>To populate a PCB without battery power support, the following part positions on the PCB may